 T-Ports developments have capacity to transport higher grade parcels of minerals, such as gold, tin, copper, graphite and kaolin, depending on miners’ requirements.

 Moving agricultural or mineral products in containers is a key focus for T-Ports, with its transhipment vessels fully equipped to be a perfect fit for container trade.

-The Four Pillars of T-PORTS
+The four pillars of T-PORTS

-Lucky Bay Port Facility
+Lucky Bay port project

 Transhipment involves using smaller feeder vessels to take grain from a shallow water port to an ocean-going vessel, waiting in deeper water.

 Construction work begins at Lucky Bay portMarch 21, 2019

 Construction has begun on the next phase of T-Ports’ Lucky Bay port project with contractors beginning earthworks at the site last week, as work to complete the upcountry bunker sites nears completion.
 Contractors Keller (ground improvement) and Buttrose Earthmovers (earthworks) have begun port construction.

 Global asset manager Arowana partners with ICAM and T-PortsMarch 21, 2019